En español | Which vaccines are available and who can get them?

 If you’ve lost your vaccine card, call the site where you were vaccinated to request a new one or a copy of your vaccination record.
 You can also contact your state health department to request a replacement card or a copy of your record.

-This guide was updated on Nov.
-19 with more information about boosters.
+This guide was updated on May 11, 2023, with new CDC recommendations.

 Also of Interest: